 For instance, when I’m traveling alone, I would choose to stay in a hostel rather than in a hotel.
 Even if I have extra money, I would still prefer to splurge on a private room in a hostel rather than in a budget hotel.
 Or else, I would rent a room in a local’s house—preferably, with the owner living there.

 In Kyiv, for instance, I stayed at a hostel in an artsy stretch of Andriyivsky.

-When I got there in the morning, a lady with a blonde hair gave me a warm welcome at the entrance.
+When I got there in the morning, a lady with blonde hair gave me a warm welcome at the entrance.
 Her name was Katya.
-“If you have rested well, this evening just come down to the common room,” she said.
+“If you have rested well, this evening just comes down to the common room,” she said.
 “We can go club-hopping together if you like dancing!”

 Oh, I really love dancing!

 One of the challenges I need to face when traveling alone is going to a dance club by myself late at night.
 For safety reasons, this particular activity does feel more comfortable to be experienced with at least another friend—except if the club is quite near to the place where I stay; or if I have recognized the surrounding areas really well.

 That evening, when I came down to the common room, I didn’t only meet Katya.
 I also made friends with Fransisco—a Brazilian who traveled around Europe and stayed at different hostels because he wanted to open up a hostel, and his roommate, Francois—a French guy who resides in the UK.
 There were also a bunch of Russian guys and girls who didn’t speak English fluently—but fortunately, they never gave up on communicating and sharing their stories.

 Together, we wandered around the streets of Kyiv at night: laughing, singing, dancing, and sharing taxis to move from one dance club to another—before ending up at a small restaurant, sipping chicken soup at 4 am.